All Episodes

 They're able to present themselves as something they're really not.

-They don't have the guts to tell us who they really are, because then nobody would really vote for them.
+They don't have the guts to tell us who they really are because then nobody would really vote for them.

 If they ever told us what their real agenda for America is, they wouldn't have a chance.

-Now, Greta, uh next question uh was interrupted by the break, as I say, so she came back and she let me start over.
+Now, Greta, next question was interrupted by the break, as I say.

-Um question here here's what I don't understand about people who are right now complaining about the choice, Rush.
+The question, here's what I don't understand about people who are right now complaining about the choice, Rush.

 Number one is that nobody really knows much about her.